 We were able to create a data model or digital twin of production that integrated equipment/process sensor data with batch and quality data.
 This model was then used to analyze upstream cooker and fermentation data for specific batches.

 By having an end-to-end model, the processor was able to do chemistry-based modeling to determine optimal temperatures and release times for the fermentor to maximize both quality and throughput of the downstream separation process.

-Lesson learned: Integrating process and batch data allows you to optimize the production settings for upstream process to improve downstream efficiency.
+Lesson learned: Integrating process and batch data allow you to optimize the production settings for an upstream process to improve downstream efficiency.